GabPGomes/RLL_IEEE_802.15.7/README.md

 The 8B10B Enc/Dec is a third party IP made by Ken Boyette, under GPL License. https://opencores.org/projects/8b10b_encdec

-This project contains FIFOs from Intel Quartus Prime IP Catalog, which can be used for free in Quartus Prime Lite.
+This project contains FIFOs and Shift Registers from Intel Quartus Prime IP Catalog, which can be used for free in Quartus Prime Lite.

 All other files/IPs are under MIT License.